horia141/horia141.github.io/_drafts/raynor.md

 }
 {% endhighlight %}

+Builtin Marshallers
+===

 Naturally, Raynor comes with a bunch of marshallers for the simple types of JavaScript.
 Things like numbers, booleans, strings, nulls, `Date`s etc. are handled from the start, so you can start building off them.
 There are also marshallers for very common objects based on these types.
 For example, `IntegerMarshaller` extends the `NumberMarshaller` and checks that the input is an integer. `PositiveIntegerMarshaller` goes a bit further and checks that the integer is positive. `IdMarshaller` is an alias for this one. `WebUriMarshaller` checks that a string input is in URI form and the protocol is either `http` or `https`.

+For example:

+{% highlight js %}
+const uriMarshaller = new WebUriMarshaller();
+console.log(uriMarshaller.extract('http://example.com')); // Prints http://example.com
+try {
+    uriMarshaller.extract('ftp://example.com');
+} catch (e) {
+    console.log(e.name); // Prints 'ExtractError'
+}
+{% endhighlight %}

 As a sidenote, my plan is to move these marshallers out of Raynor proper and into a second library, which would contain type definitions and marshallers for the common _business_ type objects one works with: IBANs, currency, geo locations, URIs, emails, etc.

 We'll go into more details about how these are implemented later in the article.
 But a very common way to build a marshaller is to start with an already existing marshaller, which expresses a certain constraint on the input, and add another constraint to it.
 For example, if your app's domain is `my-app.com` and you want to check that a particular resource you use has a URI from `my-app.com`, you could start with the `SecureWebUriMarshaller` and extend it like so: